Why It Works

 Add tofu and carefully turn to coat.
 Working one at a time, lift one piece and allow excess batter to drip off.
 Carefully lower into hot oil.
 Repeat with remaining tofu until wok is full.
 Fry, using a metal spider or slotted spatula to rotate and agitate pieces as they cook until evenly pale golden and crisp all over, about 6 minutes.
 Transfer to a paper towel-lined plate.
 Repeat until all tofu is fried.
 Carefully pour oil out of wok into a heatproof container and reserve.

-Set a fine mesh strainer over a heatproof bowl or saucepan.
+Set a fine-mesh strainer over a heatproof bowl or saucepan.
 Return 1/4 cup of the reserved oil to wok and heat over medium-high heat until shimmering.
-Add remaining half of peppercorns and chilies and cook, stirring, for 5 seconds.
-Immediately drain through fine mesh strainer.
-Pick out chilies and set aside.
-Discard cooked peppercorns
+Add remaining half of peppercorns and chiles and cook, stirring, for 5 seconds.
+Immediately drain through fine-mesh strainer.
+Pick out chiles and set aside.
+Discard cooked peppercorns.

 To dry tofu, line a rimmed baking sheet with paper towels.
 Place tofu slices on top in a single layer.
 Cover with another layer of paper towels and press gently to remove excess moisture.